GARLIC Overview Information

 Possibly Effective for:

 - Colon cancer, rectal cancer.
 Research suggests that eating garlic can reduce the risk of developing colon or rectal cancer.
-Also, in people diagnosed with a certain type of colon and rectal tumors, taking high doses of aged garlic extract daily for 12 months reduces the risk of developing new tumors.
+Also, in people diagnosed with a certain type of colon and rectal tumors, taking high doses of aged garlic extract daily for 12 months seems to reduce the risk of developing new tumors.
 However, other garlic supplements do not seem to offer the same benefit.

 - High blood pressure.
-Some research shows that garlic can reduce blood pressure in people with high blood pressure by as much as 7% or 8%.
-It also seems to lower blood pressure in people with normal blood pressure.
+Some research shows that garlic by mouth can reduce blood pressure by as much as 7% or 8% in people with high blood pressure.
 Most studies have used a specific garlic powder product (Kwai, from Lichtwer Pharma).

 - Tick bites.
-People who consume high amounts of garlic over about a 5-month period seem to have a reduced the number of tick bites.
+People who consume high amounts of garlic over about an 8-week period seem to have a reduced number of tick bites.
 But it's not clear how garlic compares to commercially available tick repellants.

 - Ringworm.
 Applying a gel containing 0.6% ajoene, a chemical in garlic, twice daily for one week seems to be as effective as antifungal medication for treating ringworm.

 - Jock itch.
 Applying a gel containing 0.6% ajoene, a chemical in garlic, twice daily for one week seems to be as effective as antifungal medication for treating jock itch.

-- Athlete’s foot.
-Applying a gel containing 1% ajoene, a chemical in garlic, seems to be effective for treating athlete’s foot.
-A garlic gel with 1% ajoene seems to be about as effective for athlete’s foot as the medicine Lamisil.
+- Athlete's foot.
+Applying a gel containing 1% ajoene, a chemical in garlic, seems to be effective for treating athlete's foot.
+Also, applying a garlic gel with 1% ajoene seems to be about as effective as the medicine Lamisil for treating athlete's foot.